 Mr Oosterom had the honour of presenting His Majesty with a mini apple tree grown by Kwekerij Fleuren in Baarlo.
 He says, “This tree won’t get much taller than me and you can grow it in a pot or in the ground.
 Our wonderful industry is full of innovations like this and every one will help to prepare our next generation for a future closer to nature in greener cities.”

 Expo 2022 Floriade spans 62 hectares (153 acres), and it sits four metres below sea level on land reclaimed from Ijsselmeer Lake.
-Almere is one of the newest and seventh largest cities in the Netherlands.
+Almere is one of the biggest cities in the Netherlands.
 Currently, 215,000 people are living in the city.
 Predictions are that the city will expand to 300,000 residents in the next decade.
 There are also plans to expand further to house 400,000 residents, which means it will be one of the top five cities in the Netherlands.

 Located in the Flevoland Polder, Almere was created to supply housing for the urban expansion of Amsterdam and the Randstad area in the 1970s, without the need for existing cities to expand.
 The goal was to preserve the “Green Heart”, a large green and natural area within the Randstad circle.
 You can read more in an AIPH Green City case study here.